Heatmap of votes by booth

 3 responses to “Heatmap of votes by booth”

-1. Yuri Zhylyuk avatar
+1. Yuri Zhylyuk Avatar

 Hi Peter.
 I’ve come across this blog post while searching for examples of heatmaps and their implementations.
 I like your idea of combining heatmap layer with the markers – very neat!
 Is your code on GitHub free for a non-commercial reuse?

-1. peter avatar
+1. peter Avatar

 peter